vincentAGNES/CSS_Jupyter/README.md

 <p align="center"> %load https://raw.githubusercontent.com/vincentAGNES/Jupyter-notebook/master/jupyter_import.py </p>
 <hr>
 <p> Then, I also appreciate to use my own styling for my notebooks </p>
+<p align="center"> %load https://raw.githubusercontent.com/vincentAGNES/Jupyter-notebook-shortpaths/master/jupyter_css.py </p>
+<p> I advise you to download my jupyter notebook to see how to use it. </p>